mguadagni/mguadagni/README.md

 </p>

 ### About Me
 <p> Hello!
-My name is Mike Guadagni and I am currently working at General Dynamics Electric Boat as a Mechanical Engineer.
-In addition, I am taking classes at CareerDevs, a software engineering development program.
-I am a quick learner and a great problem-solver.
-Eventually, I would love to follow my passion in life and become a developer. </p>
+My name is Mike Guadagni and I am currently working at General Dynamics Electric Boat as a Software Engineer.
+In addition, I have taken classes at CareerDevs, a software engineering development program.
+I am a quick learner and a great problem-solver. </p>

 ### 🌱 I’m currently learning ...
+Electric Boat:
+    My main role at EB is to support the software engineering efforts to design, develop, and unit test the software for the COLUMBIA ship control system.
+I was able to continue the development and maintenance of a software that encompasses a condensed version of the ship control, used for submarine testing and training.
+Through these, I have gained skills in server-client framework using Ada, C, and UDP networking.
+In addition, I was able to develop and integrate GUIs using Qt Creator and C++.
+CareerDevs:
-- Creating Full Stack projects.
+Creating Full Stack projects.
 Using Java and SpringBoot to work with API's and MySQL databases, as well as using React for Front End development.
-On the side, I am actively completing algorithms within Java, Javascript, and Python.
+In addition, continuously completing algorithms within Java, Javascript, and Python.

 ### ⚡Besides coding, I enjoy...
 - Staying active and being outside.
 I like to go to the gym, or play sports like basketball with my friends.
 In addition, I enjoy fishing as a relaxing pastime.